 Formula: Selling Price ÷ VAT Rate = VAT Exempt Sales

 Senior citizens are entitled to a 20% discount upon purchase of goods and services.
-To compute for the discount, deduct the percentage by multiplying the VAT exempt sales by 20%.
+To compute the discount, multiply the VAT-exempt sales by 20%.

 Formula: VAT Exempt Sales x 20% = Senior Citizen Discount

-To identify the billable amount, subtract the VAT exempt sales by senior citizen discount.
+To identify the billable amount, subtract the senior citizen discount from the VAT-exempt sales.

 Formula: VAT Exempt Sales – Senior Citizen Discount = Billable Amount

 FAQs on Senior Citizen Discounts in the Philippines